 What risks follow the migration process and what might one expect after the migration is completed?
 Of course, these are the main issues that concern e-commerce business owners when it comes to migrating their shops.

 We’re hoping to allay any doubts or concerns you have about this process and we hope this article will help you in the decision making.
 Today, we’ll get into the Magento 2 pros and cons, covering answers to the following questions:

-- What benefits await businesses after upgrading the platform
+- Benefits awaiting businesses after upgrading the platform

 Magento 2 Advantages or Why Migration Is a Good Idea

 Every e-commerce business has its own reasons to use any platform, as well as for making the switch between them.
 Everything depends on the specific needs of the business and its plans for the future.
-However, Magento 2 offers several considerable changes in functionality, and thus and overall performance improvements, meant to scale every business regardless of its size and industry.
+However, Magento 2 offers several considerable changes in functionality.
+Thus merchants get overall performance improvements, meant to scale every business regardless of its size and industry.
 Here are some basic insights to give you an impression of the key difference between Magento 1 and Magento 2.

 #1 Improved performance and scalability

 Website speed is the most dramatic difference you can notice when comparing Magento 1 vs Magento 2 performance.
-The changes in Magento 2 affect the ways the platform interacts with servers and browsers: the amount of server requests is reduced, which significantly helps to increase page load speed.
+The changes in Magento 2 affect the ways the platform interacts with servers and browsers.
+The reduced amount of requests helps to increase page speed significantly.

-The performance of an online store is the most important factor influencing a high conversion rate.
+The performance of an online store is the most important factor influencing a conversion rate.
 If your online store is too slow, the abandoned cart rate will increase.
-Thanks to the recent changes, Magento 2 is able to process 40% more orders per hour, and adding products to the cart is done 70% faster.
+Luckily, Magento 2 is able to process 40% more orders per hour.
+As for adding products to the cart, this process is 70% faster now.
 At the same time, the average Magento 2 website loads twice as fast as Magento 1 does.
 So, it’s obvious who’s a clear winner in Magento 2 vs Magento 1 performance stand-off.

-With regard to scalability, Magento 2 is a perfect fit for both small companies that are just starting their business, and for large online hypermarkets operating throughout the world.
+With regard to scalability, Magento 2 is a perfect fit for both small companies that are just starting their business and enterprises.
 The scalable architecture of the platform allows unlimited expansion of functionality, as your growing e-commerce business requires it.

 #2 Improved checkout process

-One more difference between Magento 1 and 2 is enhanced checkout.
-To increase the conversion rate, and to reduce the bounce rate, the checkout process in Magento 2 has been completely reworked.
+One more difference between Magento 1 and 2 is checkout.
+The reworked checkout process helps to increase the conversion rate and reduce the bounce rate.
 When comparing Magento 1 vs 2, you can see the Magento 2 checkout consists of only two steps and includes several new features.
 Namely:

 - Fast checkout for unregistered users